Updated August, 2019

 Days 5, 6, 7, 8: El Nido and the Breathtakingly Beautiful Bacuit Archipelago

 Once you get over your initial impression and you look around at the magnificent towering limestone karst cliffs and stare off into the horizon you get a sense of excitement for what awaits out on turquoise water.
-El Nido is not famous and beloved for the town itself but for being the gateway to the natural wonder of the Bacuit Archipelago, quite simply one of the most breathtakingly beautiful places we have ever seen.
-Plus at the end of the day the town does offer some fabulous dining, drinking and sleeping options.
+El Nido Philippines is not famous and beloved for the town itself but for being the gateway to the natural wonder of the Bacuit Archipelago and places like Coron, quite simply one of the most breathtakingly beautiful places we have ever seen.
+Plus at the end of the day, the town does offer some fabulous dining, drinking and sleeping options.

 If you’re following our itinerary you will take Recaro Vans from Port Barton to El Nido.
-There are usually two per day and the cost is 700-800 pesos for the 4 hour journey.
+There are usually two per day and the cost is 800-900 pesos for the 4-hour journey.
+There is no online booking option and booking in advance is highly advisable.
+See above “How to get to Port Barton” for details on contacting Recaro.

 El Nido is all about the island hopping!
-As the gateway to the one of Asia’s most loved natural beauties, the Bacuit Archipelago, it is no wonder that people have been flocking here since the 80’s.
-Anyone who loves nature, beauty, diving, snorkeling, beach combing, photography or simply relaxing in paradise will fall head over heels for this natural wonder.
+As the gateway to one of Asia’s most loved natural beauties, the Bacuit Archipelago, it is no wonder that people have been flocking here since the ’80s.
+Anyone who loves nature, beauty, diving, snorkeling, beachcombing, photography or simply relaxing in paradise will fall head over heels for this natural wonder.

 Days 9, 10: Relax near Puerto Princesa